The 10 Commandments of the Rookie Card

 Take note that these issues don’t apply to basketball, football nor hockey.
 The issue always lies with baseball because when drafted, players typically end up in the minor leagues.
 So the expectations placed on card manufacturers fit nicely and flowed smoothly with the other sports.
 But there are still certain boundaries that needed to be defined.
 A common ground that the majority of collectors can agree with.

-I bring emphasis to the latter because let’s get real for a minute, you’re never going to get consensus.
+I bring emphasis to the former because let’s get real for a minute, you’re never going to get consensus.
 Not everyone will agree with setting guidelines, heck I don’t agree with some but I still respect the fact that guidelines and boundaries are important to have in all facets of life.
 I lived the era of the broken rookie card and knew it had to be fixed.
 Call it a time of solidarity but what happened next needed to happen.
 Card manufacturers, card dealers, and collectors voiced their opinions.
-“The hobby” at the time defined and solidified certain aspects of the RC.
-I’m a guy so I’ve created a list in the form of commandments to bring about simplicity of understanding.
+“The hobby” at the time defined and solidified certain characteristics of the RC.
+I’m a guy so I’ve created a list in the form of commandments to bring about the simplicity of understanding.

 The 10 Commandments of the Rookie Card

 - A rookie card must be licensed by the League.
 And must be licensed by the Players Association which indicates that the player is a member of the organization and manufacturers can now legally print cards of that player.
 Both licenses are needed.